madsny/AuthishModule/README.md

 Normally, user will be challenged with a password prompt.
 But you can also authenticate by passing the password in a request header named "Authish".
-This can easily be added to, e.g., Chrome by using (ModHeader)[https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj].
+This can easily be added to, e.g., Chrome by using [ModHeader](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj).
-But this feature is mostly added to enable load testing or automated verification tools to bypass authentication without having to support cookies.
+But this feature is mostly added to enable load testing (via tools like [Netling](https://github.com/hallatore/Netling) or automated verification tools to bypass authentication without having to support cookies.

 We do not auto-update web.config with the above because:
  * You typically don't want this in your dev-setup.
 We add it via web.config transformations in our deploy server (Octopus!).